LesleyLai/digital-garden/content/Concepts/triangle mesh.md

 The shape of triangles are important.
 Long and thin triangles, often called "slivers," can cause [[numerical stability|numerical instability]] in various computational applications.

-A more sophisticated condition is called [[Delaunay triangulation|Delaunay]] (empty circumcircles).
+A more sophisticated condition is called [[./Delaunay triangulation|Delaunay]] (empty circumcircles).
 A mesh is Delaunay if no other vertices are in the circumcircle of of any triangles.
 ### Degree of Mesh
 Having regular [[degree (graph theory)|vertex degree]] also makes a mesh "good."
 - For triangle meshes, a degree of 6 is considered optimal for interior vertices